brianglass/anastasis/files/kontakion_32.md

 In saying this the Saviour caused
 The Apostles much great grief.
-At once they wept and groaning deeply said to the teacher, Â‘Are you leaving us, O Compassionate?
+At once they wept and groaning deeply said to the teacher, ‘Are you leaving us, O Compassionate?
 Parting from those who love you?
 You spoke to us like someone going on a journey.
 These words signify a departure,
 And this is why we are troubled,